cielecki/life-navigator/library/en/Docs/User Guide.md

 **Changing Personality:**
 - Edit the system prompt in any mode file
-- Example: Make Bro less aggressive or change gender presentation
+- Example: Modify the Navigator's tone or change the Writer's creativity level
 - Modify language style, tone, and approach

 **Voice Settings:**